pendovka/Toronto-Shelter-Traffic/README.md

 ## Instructions

-To see the graph that compares predicted vs actual values, see the [website](https://demand-predictor.netlify.app/).
+To see the chart that compares predicted vs actual values, see the [website](https://demand-predictor.netlify.app/).

 ## Data Used